PootisHunter/MobileDevelopment/README.md

 SampleData contains data for the work

-Final project folder contains all code files and res folder
+Final project folder contains all project code files and res folder

 Mobile development for school work